GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_projections.md

   - Title and description of the aggregation criteria, e.g. "Median, p10 and p90 of ensemble for index (i) according to SSP(j)".

 - Plot hazard/risk change (ADM1) for each index (map, chart or table)
-  - Compare p66 of ensemble anomalies (High confidence) with set threshold of change.
+  - Compare p50 of ensemble anomalies (50% confidence) with set threshold of change.
   - If the value is above threshold, the ADM1 is plotted as INCREASING

 ## EXPORT RESULTS - PROJECTIONS